 Maps to Nowhere

-Today I held the hanji paper to the light and saw myself—
+Today I held honey-kissed hanji to the light.

-The scratches tell of hands that carved and clawed—
+The scratches speak of hands that carved and clawed.

 the woman whose face I wear